I'm a Mess (Bebe Rexha song): Music video

 The music video was directed by Sophie Muller and premiered on July 19, 2018.
+The video has over 450 million views as of September 2025.

 Live performances

 Rexha performed the song on The Tonight Show Starring Jimmy Fallon, on the Teen Choice Awards, on the 2018 MTV Europe Music Awards.
 She also performed at the iHeartRadio Music Festival (along with "Meant to Be") and on Big Brother and America's Got Talent.